ashwin4ever/DataSciPy2020/README.md

 11am).
 Use the provided Jupyter Notebook (see table above or the moodle), add your edits to this file, and submit the modified Jupyter Notebook through the moodle.

 **Final exam (50 % of the final mark) :** Students will receive a list of projects they will work on for an extended period of time (about 1.5 months).
 Projects are small programming projects aimed at independently applying analysis methods acquired during the course.
 The project can be worked on individually or in teams of two students.
+Find more information on the End-of-Course projects [here](EndOfYearProjects.md).

 All student work - the weekly homework assignments, the final report and talk - can prepared in English or French, up to the choice of the student.